tmeralus/docker-compose-jenkins/README.md

 # docker-jenkins-build-projects
-This is a Jenkins Docker setup using Docker-compose.
+This project deploys Jenkins in a docker container.
+There is a setup.sh script to install docker and needed packages for Ubuntu systems.

-The docker compose file will deploy a new version of Jenkins and save $JENKINS_HOME and Jenkins data outside of the Jenkins container.
+The container saves the $JENKINS_HOME and Jenkins data outside of the Jenkins container

+The setup.sh script also pulls the plugins dir from a dropbox dir to prevent large files from stay in git.

 ## Login
 * username: guest